ostrowskaanna/cppython/README.md

 # cppython
-a translator of language c++ to python
+a translator of language c++ to python <br>
+using PLY as parser generator